protocol/nft-website/docs/tutorial/minting-app.md

 Before you can even get started building your minting app, you'll need to decide which [blockchain platform](../../concepts/blockchains.md) to build upon.
 This is a complex decision with technical, social, and business considerations that all need to be weighed out before your design can start to get specific.
 When you're deciding upon a platform, here are some key questions to ask yourself:

 * **Is the platform active and growing?** This isn't just a popularity contest; an active, growing developer community can be crucial in helping you solve roadblocks you encounter as you build.
-* **Do you believe in the long-term prospects of the platform?** There's not much point in spending your time and energy developing for a platform that won't be relevant in the long run.
+* **Do you believe in the long-term prospects of the platform?** There's not much point in spending your time and energy developing for a platform that won't be relevant over time.
-* **How easily can new users be onboarded to the platform?** If a platform is easy to build on but the user experience is less than ideal, you may be causing yourself more grief than you might initially think.
+* **How easily can new users be onboarded to the platform?** If a platform is easy to build on, but the user experience is less than ideal, you may be causing yourself more grief than you might initially think.
 * **Can the technical limits of the platform support your idea, both now and in the long term?** For example, many of the examples here on NFT School use Ethereum, but the transaction limits and gas fees may be a deal-breaker for your use case.

 ### Do you need a back end?